JonThomas/Azure-AZ-500-Study-Guide/2-Implement platform protection/19-Implement DDoS protection.md

 ## DDoS Standard

-* DDoS Standard is designed for services deployed in a VNet.
+* DDoS Standard is designed for services deployed to Azure VNet resources.
    * For other services, DDoS Basic applies ??
 * Can be enabled on a VNet, and requires no application or resource changes.
 * DDoS Standard provides better logging, alerting and telemetry
-   * Uses adaptive tuning on the applications network traffic patterns to detect threats
+   * Uses adaptive tuning and machine learning on the applications network traffic patterns to detect threats
+* Policies are applied to public IP addresses
 * DDoS Standard requires "network contributor" role to set up

 ## Features